lightec-xyz/zkBTC-Security/README.md

 ### Security over UX

 zkBTC is designed to be fully decentralized, so there is no central role in operating the risk parameters.
 We have to assume the worst case and defend zkBTC against it.
 Therefore, the UX has to yield in case there is a conflict.
-For example, we require each Bitcoin deposit transaction to have a confirmation depth of at least nine instead of six.
+For example, we require each Bitcoin deposit transaction to have a confirmation depth of at least twelve instead of six.
 There are many more such examples throughout this document.

 Third-party services could enhance UX since zkBTC is designed to be fully decentralized.
 The basic idea is for the third-party service to deposit to the zkBTC system, obtain some zkBTC tokens, and later provide those tokens to users with better UX.
 Of course, third parties are free to define their business models.